(Bette Middler, The Rose)

 They chuckled in fond remembrance.

 Then I said that stuff I stole off of Nickionly the way I said it was that my dad loved me from the day I was born until the day he died.
 Ha!
 That pissed her off.
 I knew it would.
 Well, what the fuck, two people can think the same thing, can't they?
-I mean, is there some kind of patent on pathos?
-I don't think so, but that was the first thing Nicki mentioned when it was her turn to say a few words.
+Is there some kind of patent on pathos?
+But that was the first thing Nicki mentioned when it was her turn.

 "First, I'm pissed that my brother stole what I was going to say, but I'm going to say it anyway.
 My dad loved me from the day I was born until the day he died."

-Then it was Tuney's turn to say a few words.
+Then it was Tuney's turn.
 She's the single lawyer soccer mom web designer who's going to stick this all on the Internet for me.
 Tuney was holding her daughter, Maggie, in her armsbut Bucky, who was six or seven at the time, was on his hands and knees, lifting up the skirt around the bottom of the casket and looking down into the hole into which the plain pine box containing his grandfather's dead body was about to be lowered.

 Tuney said we both got it wrong, that the fact of the matter was that her dad had loved her from the day she was born to the day he died.
 The line got a different kind of chuckle every time.